jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.22 PolygonLongAxis
+#### 8.2.25 PolygonLongAxis

 This tool can be used to map the long axis of polygon features.
+The long axis is the
+longer of the two primary axes of the minimum bounding box (MBB), i.e. the smallest box
+to completely enclose a feature.
+The long axis is drawn for each polygon in the input
+vector file such that it passes through the centre point of the MBB.
+The output file is
+therefore a vector of simple two-point polylines forming a vector field.

 *Parameters*: